jamesl30/HoloCure-Bot/README.md

-# HoloCure-Bot
+# HoloCure-Casino
-Program for optimizing your plays for HoloCure
+Program for optimizing your plays for the HoloCure Casino